-This is my favourite quotation; it was said by Victor Kiam, who was an American entrepreneur and also owned the New England Patriots at one point.
-The quotation just resonated with me the first time I came across it.
+This is my favourite quotation; it was said by Victor Kiam, who was an American entrepreneur and also owned the New England Patriots at one point, if you’re a fan of American football.
+The quotation just resonated with me the first time I came across it, which is quite rare for me because I consider about 85% of existing quotations to be cheesy and/or cringey.

 The essence of this quotation is that whenever you fail or make a mistake, you’re actually one step closer to your end goal.
 Scarlett wrote a post a while back entitled ‘Learning to fail’ and it tackled this counterintuitive life tip.
 It sounds ridiculous that you have to fail to move forward in life, but there’s a lot of merit in this concept.

 Up until I left for university in 2012, my parents never let me make my own mistakes.
 Don’t get me wrong, I definitely still made mistakes, but when it came down to the important stuff (however small), I was always expected to follow the advice of my parents.
-They didn’t want me to make the same mistakes they made, and so, wanted me to learn from their mistakes.
+They’ve tried (and still try) to safeguard me in everything I do.
 When it came time for me to leave home and live on my own, I felt fully equipped for life, having learned what not to do.
 The trouble was, when I actually left home and lived on my own, I was tripping on my face left, right, and centre.
 I found that the best way for me to learn is to make my own mistakes and live through the consequences.
-The mistakes I made weren’t obvious ones, even to me, and they were mistakes that drew out for a long time.

 The biggest mistake I made was not listening to what I wanted to do with my life.
 I’d been primed since childhood to set foot on the path that would have led me to a well-paying job and was taught how to survive to get to the end.
 I was always told that a well-paying job leads to a good life and a big house and being able to afford everything I want.
 So when I got to uni and ventured out onto the path to law school, I didn’t realise why I was tripping and falling on my face everyday.
 I only just discovered the clearing and found my footing a few weeks ago.
 I discovered that my true calling lies in marketing and design.

 Having said that, I don’t regret studying law for a second.
-It’s a mistake that has taught me many valuable skills, which include looking at things objectively and analytically, and it’s a mistake that led me to this realisation that I should be doing marketing and design instead of doing law.
+It’s a mistake that has taught me many valuable skills, which include looking at things objectively and analytically, and it’s a mistake that led me to this realisation that I should be doing something business-related instead of doing law.
 I wouldn’t have learned these skills from studying any other subject, and I might not have been able to tap into a type of creativity I always thought I lacked.